BFriends-inc/BFriends-app/README.md

 An app for finding people with common interests.

 ## Technical Specifications
-Our app is developed using Dart with Flutter SDK, with our prototype being designed on Figma.
+Prototype designed with Figma.
+Developed using Dart and Flutter SDK.

 ### Our Stacks:
 [![Stack](https://skillicons.dev/icons?i=dart,flutter,figma)]()